-- In a bowl, whisk eggs together until combined.
-In a fresh nonstick skillet over medium heat, add 1 tablespoon of olive oil.
+- In a bowl, whisk eggs together.
+In a fresh nonstick skillet over medium-low heat, add 1 tablespoon of olive oil.
 Pour in eggs.
 As eggs begin to set on the bottom, pull the eggs across the pan with a spatula.
-This will form egg curds in the pan.
+This forms egg curds in the pan.
 Continue pulling and folding the eggs until no liquid remains.
 Remove from heat and set aside.
-Allow your eggs to cool to room temperature to avoid adding extra moisture to your burritos.
+Allow eggs to cool to room temperature to avoid adding extra moisture to the burritos.

-- Lay out 6 tortillas on top of 6 squares of foil or wax paper.
+- Lay out 6 tortillas on top of 6 squares of foil.
 Add shredded cheese to the center of each tortilla.
 Then, evenly distribute the bean mixture between your tortillas.
 Last, distribute your scrambled eggs between the tortillas.
-Tightly wrap each burrito and wrap in foil/wax paper.
+Tightly wrap each burrito and wrap in foil.

 - Store burritos in a gallon size freezer bag or other freezer safe container until ready to thaw and reheat.

 - Stovetop - Thaw burrito in refrigerator overnight.
-Over medium heat, add a drop of olive oil to pan.
-Once hot, add burrito and cook for 3-4 minutes on each side, or until browned and crispy.
-If your burrito is browning before the center is warmed, turn your heat down slightly.
+In a nonstick pan over medium heat, add burrito and cook for about 3-4 minutes on each side, or until browned and crispy.
+If burrito is browning before center is warmed, turn the heat down slightly.

-- Toaster oven/oven - Preheat to 350 degrees and bake for about 10 minutes for a thawed burrito, or 15 minutes for a frozen burrito.
-Check and add more time as needed to warm through.
+- Toaster oven/oven - Preheat to 350 degrees Fahrenheit and bake for about 10 minutes for a thawed burrito, or 15 minutes for a frozen burrito.

 - If substituting canned beans with fresh/dry beans, make sure to cook your beans before continuing with the recipe.

 - Burritos will keep in the freezer, properly stored, for 3 months.